-What is a Letter of Intent (LOI)?
+What is a Letter of Intent (LOI) for Purchasing Real Estate?

 REtipster does not provide legal advice.
 The information in this article can be impacted by many unique variables.
 Always consult with a qualified legal professional before taking action.